Mohammed-majeed/Language_as_Data/README.md

 ### Running the Analysis
 Data Preparation: Run get_all_documents.py to prepare the data for analysis.
-Data Analysis: Execute run_all_analyses.py to perform the comparative analysis of the datasets.
+Data Analysis on test set : Execute run_all_analyses.py to perform the comparative analysis of the test datasets.
+If you want to run on the training dataset you need to give the 'run' function and argument 'train' instead of 'test'

 ## Acknowledgements and Licensing